markusritschel/cookiecutter-pysci-project/docs/features/development.md

     just qa                    # Verify setup
     ```

-To get more familiar with `uv`, I recommend you to have a look at [their documentation](https://docs.astral.sh/uv/).
+To get more familiar with `uv`, I recommend you to have a look at the [official documentation](https://docs.astral.sh/uv/).

 ***